Cancer Man (Breaking Bad)

 "Cancer Man" is the fourth episode of the first season of the American television drama series Breaking Bad.
-Written by Vince Gilligan and directed by Jim McKay, it aired on AMC in the United States and Canada on February 17, 2008.
+Written by Vince Gilligan and directed by Jim McKay, it aired on AMC in the United States on February 17, 2008.

 Plot

 Hank Schrader and his Drug Enforcement Administration (DEA) team have a meeting over the disappearances of Emilio Koyama and Krazy-8, the latter of whom is revealed to have been their informant.
 Hank also reports on their discovery of 99.1% pure methamphetamine.
-Although the DEA had no leads, Hank believes the product is good enough to make someone Albuquerque's new meth kingpin.
+Although the DEA had no leads, Hank believes the product is good enough to make whoever produced it Albuquerque's new meth kingpin.
 Meanwhile, Walt tells Hank, Marie Schrader, and Walt Jr. about his cancer; Skyler White has already been told.
-Jesse Pinkman smokes Walt's meth with two friends, and flees his house the next morning when he hallucinates that two Mormon Missionaries at his door are armed bikers.
+Jesse Pinkman smokes Walt's meth with two friends, Skinny Pete and Combo, and flees his house the next morning when he hallucinates that two Mormon missionaries at his door are armed bikers.

-Skyler makes an appointment with one of the top oncologists in the country, even though the family cannot afford him.
-Walt says he will take the money out from his pension, but in fact uses some of the money taken from Krazy-8 in the desert, which he keeps hidden in an air-conditioning duct at his house.
+Skyler makes an appointment with one of the top oncologists in the country, Dr. Delcavoli, despite the family being unable to afford his service.
+Walt says he will take the money out of his pension, but secretly uses some of the money taken from Krazy-8 in the desert, which he keeps hidden in an air-conditioning duct at his house.
 Walt Jr. berates his father for his attitude towards his cancer.
 When Walt goes to his credit union to put the cash in a cashier's check, his parking spot is stolen by an obnoxious man named Ken.
-Ken annoys Walt and the rest of the customers with his loud and socially inappropriate cell phone conversation.
+Inside, Ken annoys Walt further with his loud and socially inappropriate cell phone conversation.